hazzasym/node_rrd/README.md

 node_rrd is a node.js (http://nodejs.org) native binding for RRDtool (http://oss.oetiker.ch/rrdtool/).

+This fork is update binding.gyp to support build on FreeBSD system

 # Dependencies

 In order to compile the c++ sources, you need to have: